walterdejong/sudoku-valid-arm64/README.md

 sudoku-valid-arm64
 ==================

+Two codes, namely `sudoku_valid` and  `sudoku_valid2`.

-This program implements a leet-code challenge: implement `is_sudoku_valid` in assembly language.
-Just for kicks, I picked Linux/aarch64; this code was written on a raspberry pi 4, but just might compile and run on other Linux/aarch64 systems.
+These programs implement a leet-code challenge: write `is_sudoku_valid` in assembly language.
+Just for kicks, I picked Linux/aarch64; this code was written on a raspberry pi 4, but may also compile and run on other Linux/aarch64 systems.

 A sudoku is a puzzle consisting of a 9x9 grid, containing the numbers